deiay/wdi-september-2017/12-debugging/README.md

 - What is a debugger? (less than 5 mins)
   - [Sidenote: What is a gem?](https://rubygems.org/) (Less than 5 mins)

-Demo how to set pry breakpoints in order to fix broken code in `rover.rb`.
+Demo how to set pry breakpoints in order to fix broken code in `paperboy.rb`.
 (10 mins)

 Interactively debug broken code in `game.rb` and `player.rb`.
 (20 mins)